2 Week FULL Albania Itinerary for Backpackers

 The main methods of entry into Albania are flying into the Tirana International Airport, catching a ferry from Corfu (Greece) into Saranda, or taking a bus from Montenegro.

 Once you’re in Albania the best way to get around is the bus.
-It’s the cheapest transport method too; less than 1€ for intracity routes and 6€ – 12€ for regional routes.
+It’s the cheapest transport method too; less than 1€ for intracity routes and 6€ – 12€ for regional routes which are mainly run via mini bus.
 There are taxis, however they can be pricey in comparison to the bus.

 The bus system is Albania is a bit chaotic compared to what you may be used to if you’re visiting from North America or other parts of Europe.
-There’s no official schedule online/on Google Maps and the buses are frequently late.
-The drivers don’t speak English, however the locals are very friendly and will try their best to help get you where you need to go regardless if they speak English or not!
+Schedules and routes are just starting to appear online/on Google Maps (as of 2024), however they’re not 100% trustworthy.
+I’d recommend asking your lodging providers about the bus to ensure your information is correct.
+The bus drivers don’t speak English, however the locals are very friendly and are always happy to help.

 There are no bus transit hubs, but rather large parking lots with destination signs in the windows or weird pickups on the side of the road with minimal signage.
 It can be confusing, I won’t lie.